cybertec-postgresql/pg_squeeze/README.md

 squeeze.worker_role = postgres
 ```

-Next time you start the cluster, one worker will be launched for `my_database`
+Next time you start the cluster, two or more workers will be launched for
-and one for `your_database`.
-If you take this approach, note that any worker
+`my_database` and the same for `your_database`.
+If you take this approach,
-will either reject to start or will stop without doing any work if either is
+note that any worker will either reject to start or will stop without doing
-true:
+any work if either is true:

 1. The `pg_squeeze` extension does not exist in the database.
 2. `squeeze.worker_role` parameter specifies role which does not have the